+IPS prioritizes test cases that invoke the target function through shorter call chains.
+For implementation, we measure the invocation depth of each test case following the THM procedure.
+We then rank tests in ascending order of depth and select the top-$T$ tests.

-Table~\ref{table:strategies} reports the results of \ours{} on \repocod under different test selection strategies when $T=3$.
-Average test coverage is computed based on the ground-truth target functions.
-All selection strategies outperform the RS baseline, with improvements in Pass@1 generally aligning with higher coverage.
-Among them, \ours{'s} default THM strategy, which emphasizes caller diversity and invocation proximity, achieves the best results (49.18\% Pass@1 and 79.38\% coverage).
+Table~\ref{table:strategy-complete-pass@1} reports the complete Pass@1 and average test coverage of \ours{} on \repocod under different test selection strategies when $T=3$.
+The average test coverage is computed based on the ground-truth target functions.
+All test selection strategies outperform the RS baseline, with improvements in Pass@1 generally aligning with higher coverage.
+Among them, \ours{'s} default THM strategy, which emphasizes both invocation proximity and caller diversity, achieves the best results (49.18\% Pass@1 and 79.38\% coverage).